The improved version of Kia's Stonic offers small SUV buyers yet another tempting choice. Jonathan Crouch takes a look.

 As expected, the Stonic shares the engine line-up used in Kia's Rio supermini.
 Which means a petrol engine range that now offers both conventional and mild hybrid versions of the brand's usual three cylinder 1.0-T-GDI petrol unit.
-The conventional version of this powerplant offers 100PS.
-With 48V mild hybrid tech, there's the choice of 100 or 120PS outputs and the choice of either the latest iMT manual transmission or a 7DCT automatic.
-Kia also now offers an entry-level naturally aspirated 1.2-litre 'Smartstream' petrol engine, putting out 84PS.
-Diesel has been dropped.
+The conventional version of this powerplant offers 99bhp.
+With 48V mild hybrid tech, there's a 118bhp output.
+Either way, there's the choice of either the latest iMT manual transmission or a 7DCT automatic.

 The car's European-tuned steering and suspension are designed to offer the kind of fun responses buyers are now expecting from small SUVs these days.
 The stiff bodyshell should help here, this having allowed the development team to introduce a more compliant suspension system.
 A carefully calibrated power steering system should provide decent feel through the helm too.
 The standard 'VSM' 'Vehicle Stability Management; system includes 'Torque Vectoring; and 'Cornering Brake Control; to help you get the power down through the corners.
 All models are front-driven: there's not much appetite in this segment for 4WD.

 Design and Build